Quasar Radiative Feedback May Suppress Galaxy Growth on Intergalactic Scales at $z = 6.3$: Observations and Analysis

 We reduced all imaging data using a custom pipeline based on the JWST Calibration Pipeline (v1.11.3), with additional corrections for instrumental artifacts including $1/f$ noise and snowballs.
 WFSS reductions were performed using the open-source pipeline from \citet{sun_first_2023},\footnote{\url{https://github.com/fengwusun/nircam_grism}} with updated F356W trace and wavelength calibrations (see \citealp{sun_slitless_2025}).
 For each exposure we generated 2D dispersed spectra for all cataloged sources, accounting for geometric distortion and spectral tilt, interpolated them onto a common wavelength-spatial grid, and stacked.
 One-dimensional spectra were extracted with a fixed 5-pixel (0\farcs3) boxcar.
 Background and continuum were removed locally using median-filter windows.
 Emission-line candidates were identified by visual inspection and confirmed by the [O\,\textsc{iii}]$\lambda\lambda4960,5008$ doublet: the $\lambda5008$ line must be detected at $\geq 5\sigma$ with a corresponding $\lambda4960$ detection at $\geq 2\sigma$ at the expected separation.
 Redshifts were measured from [O\,\textsc{iii}]$\lambda5008$.

 We define three redshift subsamples within the J0100 field: a proximity sample within $|\Delta z|\lesssim 0.07$ of the quasar redshift ($z\approx6.3$), a \emph{foreground} control at $z\approx6.2$ (about 60\,cMpc toward lower redshift), and a \emph{background} control at $z\approx6.8$ (about 170\,cMpc toward higher redshift).
 Because the observed [O\,\textsc{iii}] lines fall within a narrow wavelength range in F356W over $z\approx6.2$-6.8, the depth across the three slices is very similar.
 After quality cuts and artifact removal, the final catalog contains 24 galaxies in the foreground sample, 22 near $z\approx6.3$, and 17 in the background sample, out of 130 emitters over $5.3<z<6.9$.
 Figure~\ref{fig:sky} shows the SAPPHIRES and EIGER footprints with the detected [O\,\textsc{iii}] emitters in each slice.
+We note that the galaxies near the quasar are not azimuthally uniform on the sky, with most located to the south.
+The two-dimensional completeness map of the EIGER mosaics \citep{kashino_eiger_2025} shows nearly symmetric sensitivity across the field, and a similar excess of [O\,\textsc{iii}] emitters to the south is also seen in previous analyses of the J0100 field \citep{kashino_eiger_2022,kashino_eiger_2025}.
+This suggests that the observed anisotropy likely reflects genuine large-scale structure or cosmic variance rather than an observational bias.